"Na u teach am": Reaction as Portable claims Young Duu chases women

-- Portable has replied his former signee, Young Duu, after he claimed that the record label boss sent people to beat him up
+- Portable has replied to his former signee, Yung Duu, after he claimed that the record label boss sent people to beat him up

 - In a clip sighted online, the Zeh Nation boss said that Young Duu was not a serious artiste while he was under him